minaminao/ctf-blockchain/README.md

 | [Paradigm CTF 2021: Farmer](src/ParadigmCTF2021/) | Sandwich the trade from COMP to WETH to DAI |

-### Recovery of a private key by the same-nonce attack
+### Recoveries of private keys by same-nonce attacks
 - In general, the same-nonce attack is a possible attack when the same nonce is used for different messages in the elliptic curve DSA (ECDSA), and the secret key is calculated.
 - In Ethereum, if nonces used to sign transactions are the same, this attack is feasible.